 Do you have any other advice for military members?

 One thing that is always a red flag to me is when you owe income taxes to a state on your return.
 The military withholds taxes from your paycheck, and there should have been enough withholding to offset your state tax liability at the end of the year.
 That's something I would be critical of, especially if you're married and one of you owes money.
 I've seen members go ahead and pay it if it's a small amount — like $87.
 The correct answer might have been that they were owed a $200 refund.
 I'm always skeptical.

 The bottom line is that you need to become your own expert and take ownership.
 If you're single and from Texas, which has no state income tax, then use TurboTax because you'll probably have a very simple tax situation.
 But if you have a spouse with income from a different state, or you own a house or pay for daycare, you may want to reach out to an expert.
 Ask that expert questions like, "Why is this?
 How does that work?
 What's the benefit of this?"
 If you get transferred to another location, pick up where you left off.
 Don't just shoot in the dark and take the expert's word for it.

 More Tax Information for Active Military & Veterans

 A list of nine IRS documents focusing on federal income tax preparation for military members, including those in combat zones.

 If you are in the military stationed abroad or are in a combat zone during the tax filing season, you may qualify for certain automatic extensions.

-Guidance and forms that employers can use to claim the newly-expanded tax credit for hiring veterans.
+Guidance and forms that employers can use to claim the tax credit for hiring veterans.